ngraveio/bc-ur/README.md

 }
 ```

-#### URFountainDecoder
+#### UrFountainDecoder

-The `URFountainDecoder` class is used to decode Multipart URs.
+The `UrFountainDecoder` class is used to decode Multipart URs.
 It tracks the state of the decoder, including the parts that have been seen and decoded.
 When the first part is received, it sets the expected type and values.
 If subsequent parts do not match these expected values, they are skipped.
 To start decoding a new UR, you need to call the `reset` method.

 **State Tracking:**